thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 ### The keyword `return`

 We have now seen functions that take a set of inputs as parameters.
-It is also often desireable to return a value from the function.
+It is also often desirable to return a value from the function.
 Our function examples have all been printing to the console, but in many cases we want the function to return a value for us.
 For example:

 ```javascript
 var total = sum(5, 20);